Last Updated on

 Start typing in the primary keywords you want to rank high for in SERPs (Search Engine Results Page) into Google’s search.

-Here is an example for “How to clean oil paint brushes.”
+Here is an example of “How to clean oil paintbrushes.”

 Top queries for this niche are:

 Write a detailed post about the query that fits your brand.